onShowcase/EducationPolicies/README.md

 ## How to Contribute
 We welcome contributions from members of the public on our policies in two ways.

 * Create an Issue: These are primarily for paragraph additions or removals from the document, thoughts and questions.
 All submissions via this method must have a rationale behind them as to why you recommend this change.
 All issues are then public and can be commented on by anybody.
+It is suggested that you created on issue per point to make it easier for people to follow and express their opinions.

 * Create a Pull Request: For those who want to go ahead and edit the document directly because of grammatical errors or to re-word parts, this is the best option for you.

 ### Contributing to our Social Media Policy